tmmosher/ser494_23fc_project/project_proposal_revised.md

 indicated that such a methodology is a misuse of the study.
 #### Research Objectives:
     - RO1: To describe the trends within the participants on how trust in news on social media related to incidents of accidentally sharing misinformation.
-    - R02: To predict the status of whether a person has unknowingly shared misinformation based on political ideology.
+    - R02: To predict the status of whether a person has unknowingly shared misinformation based on a combination of age and trust in social media.
-    - R03: To defend the model for performing the prediction in R02, I am restricting the data included in the regression to only encompass one factor.
+    - R03: To defend the model for performing the prediction in R02, I am restricting the data included in the regression to only encompass two factors.
 This ensures that the regression is explainable.
     - R04: To evaluate causal relationships implied in R02, synthesis of related works and other demographic factors such as age will be conducted.
 #### Background Knowledge:
   - [Some background reading that clarifies potentially confounding factors, such as culture](https://misinforeview.hks.harvard.edu/article/who-is-afraid-of-fake-news-modeling-risk-perceptions-of-misinformation-in-142-countries/)